-For the second year in a row, the Trademarks & Licensing program was named winner and awarded the 2020 Operation Hat Trick (OHT) Excellence in Service honor for commitment to recovering U.S. service members and veterans.
+For the third year in a row, the Trademarks & Licensing program was named a Finalist for the 2021 Operation Hat Trick (OHT) Excellence in Service honor for commitment to recovering U.S. service members and veterans.

 The Trademarks & Licensing office exists to protect and promote the marks, names and logos of the University of Arizona.